If you buy something through a link in this article, I may receive a small commission. (Disclosure policy).

 How To Get Your Baby To Accept The Crib

-Make the bed smaller
+1. Make the bed smaller

 A newborn baby with poor eyesight and used to the womb’s very warm, narrow environment will find the crib a super scary place!
 Make newborn your infant’s huge (in his or her view) bed smaller.
-Put rolled blankets or sheets in a circle, to make the perceived sleeping place as small as possible.
+Put rolled blankets or sheets in a circle to make the perceived sleeping place as small as possible.
 (Just make sure they are rolled and secured so they can’t fall over your baby!)

 Making the bed seem smaller can really help when a newborn baby refuses crib sleeping.
 It will most likely not help older babies that need space.

-The Smell of Mom or Dad
+2. The Smell of Mom or Dad

-Roll up a shirt that you have worn, and put it close to your baby’s head as part of the small bed you’re making.
+Roll up a shirt that you have worn and put it close to your baby’s head as part of the small bed you’re making.

 If the bed smells like mom (or dad), your baby is likely to feel safer.

-Nice temperature
+3. Nice temperature

 Before putting your baby in bed, make sure the bed is not too cold.
-You can either put a warm (not hot) water bottle (or something similar) in the bed for a while before putting your baby down or, even better, use a sleeping bag for your baby.
+You can either put a warm (not hot) water bottle (or something similar) in the bed for a while before putting your baby down or, even better, use a sleep sack for your baby.
 With a sleeping bag, your baby will enjoy more or less the same temperature all the time, helping him or her to stay comfortable.

-Sleep bags (basically wearable blankets) are excellent in many ways, especially during the first months.
+Sleep sacs (basically wearable blankets) are excellent in many ways, especially during the first months.
 As you may have noticed, especially breastfed babies often poop every time they eat in the beginning.
 This means you will have to change diapers at night from time to time.

 With a sleeping bag that opens easily for a diaper change, you might be able to change diapers without making your baby wide awake since he or she won’t get cold.
 I used a sleeping bag that could be opened at the bottom without opening the zipper all the way up.
 It was great.
+My baby slept through the diaper change, never woke up for being warm or cold, and I could relax because I knew my baby was safe compared to under a blanket.

 If you use a water bottle or bean bag, make sure the bed doesn’t become too warm, and take it out before putting your baby in the crib.

-Swaddling
+5. Swaddling

 In the beginning, you can swaddle the whole body, but at six weeks old or so, your baby’s arms (or at least one of them) should be free.
 At this time, the baby might start using his or her hands for self-soothing or to communicate hunger by sucking the hand.